JuanDBta/search-project-frontend-vanillajs/README.md

 **[Realtime Search Box]** Vanilla JS frontend for our Realtime Search Analytics.
 Provides a sleek, responsive interface for users to search articles.
 Delivers real-time data visualization of search trends.
 Simple, fast, and user-centric.

-Here is the source link to my [Search Project Rails Backend App Live Source](https://github.com/JuanDBta/search-project-backend-rails)
+Here is the source link to my [Search Project Rails Backend App Source](https://github.com/JuanDBta/search-project-backend-rails)

 ## 🛠 Built With <a name="built-with"></a>